How to Diagnose and Fix Oil Leaks

 When the level of oil drops too low, it leaves moving parts unlubricated – causing them to grind over each other.
 The increased friction can cause the engine to get too hot and overheat.
 This may be accompanied by a temperature gauge that shoots into the ‘red zone.’
 If your engine is overheating from low oil, the damage is done, and topping-off or changing the oil likely will not help.

-One of the most common causes of an oil leak is a gasket that is damaged, worn, or torn.
+Damaged, worn or torn gaskets are one of the most common causes of an oil leak.
 This is normally caused by prolonged use or exposure to external elements like road debris.
 A damaged gasket causes oil to leak to other parts of the car and find its way to the ground.

 As such, the first step in learning how to diagnose oil leaks is to inspect areas that you’d normally find a gasket.

-To confirm that you indeed have an oil gasket leak, wash down the engine and then check for leaking oil.
+To confirm an oil gasket leak, wash down the engine and then check for leaking oil.

-Like the gasket found on the valve cover, the one installed on the oil pan can wear out and fail to seal the oil.
+Like the gasket found on the valve cover, the one installed on the oil pan can wear out and fail to seal the oil too.
 This results in another oil gasket leak that occurs as the fluid circulates between the oil pan and engine block.

 If you’re wondering how to diagnose oil leaks here, start by checking around the oil pan.
 You can first wipe off the area to confirm whether the drops of oil are coming from the pan or higher up the vehicle.